-Prerequisites: ENGL 200 and ENGL 300 or 305
+Prerequisites: ENGL 105 or ENGL 106

 Description: The student is familiarized with professional fiction writing through the short story, with a focus on idea generation, scene setting, characterization and plot.
 Other forms of fiction writing, appropriate to student needs and interests, such as gaming, screenplays, or works of various lengths, are discussed.
-Offered Semester I (Fall), as needed.
+Offered Fall Semester, as needed.